britram/taps-transports/draft-ietf-taps-transports.md

 Receiver flow control is supported, which limits the amount of unacknowledged data that can be outstanding at a given time.

-DCCP supports negotiation of the congestion control profile,
+DCCP supports negotiation of the congestion control profile between endpoints,
 <!-- editors note: with other endpoint?-->
 to provide plug-and-play congestion control mechanisms.
 Examples of specified profiles include